Ramsey properties of randomly perturbed hypergraphs: Introduction

-The aforementioned Ramsey-type results for randomly perturbed dense graphs are formulated for $2$-edge-colourings only.
+The aforementioned Ramsey-type results for randomly perturbed dense graphs are formulated for $2$-colourings only.
 This restriction is well-justified.
 Indeed, suppose that more than two colours are available.
 The colouring in which the seed is coloured using one colour and the random perturbation is coloured using all the remaining colours, reduces the problem to that of studying the Ramsey property at hand for truly random hypergraphs.

-The results seen in~\cite{DT19,KST,Powierski19}, as well as our result, stated in Theorem~\ref{thm:main-Ramsey}, are affected by the well-established line of research~\cite{CG16,FRS10,GNPSST17,Hyde,KK97,KSS14,LMMS20,LRV92,MSSS09,MNS20,NPSS17,NS16,RR93,RR94,RR95,RR98} determining the thresholds of symmetric and asymmetric Ramsey properties of random hypergraphs.
-For random graphs, the thresholds for {\sl symmetric} Ramsey properties are well-understood~\cite{CG16,FRS10,GNPSST17,LRV92,NPSS17,NS16,RR93,RR94,RR95,RR98}; in fact, a complete characterisation of these exists, see, e.g.,~\cite[Theorem~1]{GNPSST17}.
-Minor exceptions aside, the latter asserts that $n^{-1/m_2(F)}$ is the threshold for the property $\mathbb{G}(n,p) \to (F)_r$, where $m_2(F)$ denotes the {\sl maximal $2$-density}\cref{foot:max-density} of a prescribed graph $F$, and $r$, taken to be independent of $n$, denotes the number of colours available.
-The thresholds of asymmetric Ramsey properties in random graphs are the subject of the {\sl Kohayakawa-Kreuter conjecture}~\cite{KK97,KSS14}.
-The $1$-statement stipulated by this conjecture has been verified in~\cite{MNS20} and progress has been made with respect to the corresponding $0$-statement~\cite{GNPSST17,Hyde,LMMS20,MSSS09}.
+The earlier results~\cites{DT19,KST,Powierski19}, as well as our result, stated in Theorem~\ref{thm:main-Ramsey} below, are affected by and closely related to research on Ramsey properties in random graphs and hypergraphs (see, e.g.,~\cites{CG16,FRS10,GNPSST17,Hyde,KK97,KSS14,LMMS20,LRV92,MSSS09,MNS20,NPSS17,NS16,RR93,RR94,RR95,RR98}).
+For random graphs, the thresholds for {\it symmetric} Ramsey properties are well-understood due to work of R\"odl and Ruci\'nski~\cites{RR93,RR95}.
+Minor exceptions for $F$ being a star forest aside, this work asserts that $n^{-1/m_2(F)}$ is the threshold for the property $\mathds{G}(n,p) \to (F)$, where $m_2(F)$ denotes the maximal $2$-density of the given graph $F$ (see Equation~\eqref{eq:sym-density} for the definition).
+The $1$-statement of the threshold was extended to random $k$-uniform hypergraphs by Conlon and Gowers~\cite{CG16} and by Friedgut, R\"odl, and Schacht~\cite{FRS10}.
+However, a complete characterisation of the exceptional cases is not yet available and for the progress towards the $0$-statement we refer to the work of Nenadov et al.~\cite{NPSS17} and Gugelmann~et~al.~\cite{GNPSST17}.

-Much less is known regarding the thresholds of Ramsey properties of random hypergraphs of uniformity at least 3, captured through the distribution $\mathbb{H}^{(k)}(n,p)$, referred to as the $k$-{\sl uniform binomial random hypergraph}.
-Unlike the case of graphs, a complete characterisation for the thresholds of symmetric Ramsey properties of $\mathbb{H}^{(k)}(n,p)$ is unavailable (see~\cite[Theorem~3]{NPSS17} for further details).
-The following general bound is due to Friedgut, R\"odl, and the third author.